Draugr: Icelandic sagas

-Recent
+Norwegian folklore (sea draugr)

+In contrast to the Icelandic sagas, in later Scandinavian folklore, the term draugr, is described akin to spirits, ghosts or revenants in general, sometimes with no clear distinction at all.

-In more recent Scandinavian folklore, the draug (the modern spelling used in Denmark, Norway, and Sweden) is a supernatural being that occurs in legends along the coast of Norway.
-Draugen was originally a dead person who either lived in the mound (in Norse called haugbúi) or went out to haunt the living.
-In later folklore, it became common to limit the figure to a ghost of a dead fisherman who had drifted at sea, and who was not buried in Christian soil.
-It was said that he wore a leather jacket or was dressed in oilskin, but had a seaweed vase for his head.
-He sailed in a half-boat with blocked sails (the Norwegian municipality of Bø, Nordland has the half-boat in its coat-of-arms) and announced death for those who saw him or even wanted to pull them down.
+In Norway, however, the term draugr (draug/drøg/drog, or drauv/drøv/drov) instead became associated with ghosts (and thereof) of people lost at sea, sometimes specified as "sea draugr" (havdraug, sjødraug) relative to "land draugr".
+The sea draugr occurs in legends along the coast of Norway, either at sea or along the beach.
+In later folklore, it became common to limit the figure to a ghost of a dead fisherman who had drifted at sea and who was not buried in Christian soil.
+It was said that he wore a leather jacket or was dressed in oilskin, but had a bundle of seaweed for his head.
+He sailed in a half-boat with blocked sails (Bø Municipality in Norway has the half-boat in its coat of arms) and announced death for those who saw him or even wanted to pull them down.
 This trait is common in the northernmost part of Norway, where life and culture was based on fishing more than anywhere else.
 The reason for this may be that the fishermen often drowned in great numbers, and the stories of restless dead coming in from sea were more common in the north than any other region of the country.

-A recorded legend from Trøndelag tells how a cadaver lying on a beach became the object of a quarrel between the two types of draug (headless and seaweed-headed).
+A recorded legend from Trøndelag tells how a corpse lying on a beach became the object of a quarrel between the two types of draug (headless and seaweed-headed).
 A similar source even tells of a third type, the gleip, known to hitch themselves to sailors walking ashore and make them slip on the wet rocks.

-But, though the draug usually presages death, there is an amusing account in Northern Norway of a northerner who managed to outwit him:
+Although the draug usually presages death, there is an amusing account in Northern Norway of a northerner who managed to outwit him:

+The cultural link between draugrs and Christmas in Norway goes back to the 1800s, probably much earlier.
+Sea draugrs and drowned people are mentioned as being part of the Wild Hunt in Norway, and the old Nordic Christmas tradition of leaving out food and beer on Christmas night, as to welcome spirits of the deceased, household spirits and thereof into the house, includes draugrs in Norway; the beer left out being called "draug-beer" (drøv-øl, from the form drauv).